Thank you for your interest in writing for Counseling Today.

 • Be informational and not contain commercial promotional content.

-• Be well organized with headers, subheaders and bulleted lists to break up chunks of text.
+• Be written in plain language and be well organized with headers, subheaders and bulleted lists to break up chunks of text.

 • Incorporate research findings and citations into the natural flow of the narrative and explain their significance in plain terms.
 We do not publish footnotes, citations or reference lists.